makrai/notes/tenney19-context-probe-sent-contextl-word-repr-iclr.md

 * which task?
   * extend our lexical baseline with a convolutional layer, which
     * allows the probing classifier to use local context.
-In Figure 2 we find that
+Figure 2
     * CNN of width 3 (±1 token) closes 72% of the gap between the lexical baseline and full ELMo; this extends to
       * 79% if we use a CNN of width 5 (±2 tokens).